 Whilst holding hedged shares may substantially protect the investor against losses due to unfavorable movements in the exchange rates of the Reference Currency against the reference currency of a Class, holding such shares may also substantially limit the benefits of the investor in case of favorable movements.
 Investors should note that it will not be possible to always fully hedge the total Net Asset Value of the Hedged Class against currency fluctuations of the Reference Currency, the aim being to implement a currency hedge equivalent to between 95% and 105% of the Net Asset Value of the respective Hedged Class.
-Changes in the value of the portfolio or the volume of subscriptions and redemptions may however lead to the level of currency hedge will be adjusted without undue delay.
+Changes in the value of the portfolio or the volume of subscriptions and redemptions may however lead to the level of currency hedging temporarily surpassing the limits set out above.
+In such cases, the currency hedge will be adjusted without undue delay.
 The Net Asset Value per Class of the Hedged Classes does therefore not necessarily develop in the same way as that of the Classes in Reference Currency.
 It is not the intention of the Company to use the hedging arrangements to generate a further profit for the Hedged Classes.